 Year Event Science or Policy Reinforcing Prompt Steps 2007 Scientists reported that the melting of Arctic sea ice has been faster than models originally predicted.
 They showed the rate of melting was accelerating (Stroeve et al., 2007).
-Science No steps 2007 The United Nations Framework Convention on Climate Change made important decisions on a climate change mitigation solution that seeks to reduce emissions from deforestation in devel- oping countries.
+No steps 2007 The United Nations Framework Convention on Climate Change made important decisions on a climate change mitigation solution that seeks to reduce emissions from deforestation in devel- oping countries.
 That initiative is called REDD+ (Red Plus).
-Policy This policy agreement is helping countries that still have forests to keep them.
+This policy agreement is helping countries that still have forests to keep them.
 Walk I step 2008 The U.S. Forest Service published a report called a "Strategic Framework for Responding to Climate Change," which outlined strategies that support adaptation to climate change in our national forests.
 Policy Walk I step 2009 The U.S. Interagency Climate Change Adaptation Task Force was created to develop recommen- dations for the U.S. president to prepare for and adapt to the effects of climate change at the national level.
 Policy Walk 4 steps 2013 The annual average of carbon dioxide in the atmosphere was measured at 396 parts per million.
 Interval Sign In May 2014, the daily average for atmospheric carbon dioxide exceeded 400 parts per million for the first time in recorded history.
 The level of carbon dioxide in the atmosphere varies by season, peaking in May just before many trees in the northern hemisphere get new leaves and begin to photosynthe- size.
 The average annual level is not yet at 400 parts per million.
 No steps 2013 Scientists measured the mean global temperature at 14.6 degrees Celsius, the warmest it has been in thousands of years.
 Science This average global temperature is equivalent to approximately 58 degrees Fahrenheit.
-No steps 2013 The United States president, Barack Obama, Policy This new Council r This new Council replaced the Inter- agency Climate Change Adaptation Task Force.
+No steps 2013 The United States president, Barack Obama, signed an executive order that created the Council on Climate Preparedness and Resilience.
+The council works to help federal programs prepare for climate-related changes and provide information for the public.PolicyThis new Council replaced the Inter- agency Climate Change Adaptation Task Force.
 Walk I step 2014 While much of the eastern United States experi- enced a colder than normal winter, it was warm- er than normal in the Arctic (National Snow and Ice Data Center, 2014).
 Science It was so warm in the Arctic that the sea ice did not extend as it typically does.
 The winter of 2014 was the fourth lowest extent of Arctic sea ice ever recorded by satellites during February.
 Done!